 We are also tracking any progress made by implementation of National Action Plans for SCR 1325 in nations worldwide to share with the WDN membership.

 The Women Building a Just Peace Circle was born of the recognition that women and girls pay a heavy price for the growth of militarism around the world.
 Use of military force as the dominant response to conflict is not a sustainable solution.
 Initially formed as a partnership with the Global Fund for Women (GFW), the Circle’s members have focused on women’s efforts around the world to rebuild their communities, with the goal of elevating and scaling up effective methods of nonviolent resolution of conflict.

-Through our work with the Global Fund, the Circle’s initial activities included an energizing evening discussion with the Global Fund’s grantee partners from Guam, Brazil, and Colombia working on the front lines to challenge military expansion in their communities; an informative call with Global Fund staff to learn more about how women are confronting militarism around the world; and a Global Fund Retreat with Isabelle Allende in the Bay Area in 2010.
+The Circle’s early activities included a discussion with the Global Fund’s grantee partners from Guam, Brazil, and Colombia working on the front lines to challenge military expansion in their communities and other educational activities to learn about how women are creating peaceful solutions around the world.

 The Circle has organized educational programming about what the Middle East uprisings mean for women; women’s experience of militarism and aid in the context of natural disasters, looking at Haiti, Sri Lanka, and Pakistan as examples; and women’s experiences in war-torn Iraq and Afghanistan.
 In collaboration with WDN’s Criminal (In)Justice Circle, members also learned about the intersection of militarism and the war on drugs.